Aftab-0480/node_hotels/README.md

-# backend api and database based project
+# working on backend api and database based project